Skip to main content

 Workflows delivers by default when running on a "release branch", which it considers to be either "^main$" and "^master$".

 You can configure the condition property within a rule by setting branches.
-This property also supports a tags attribute that applies the same delivery behaviour, but based on the git tag that triggered the build.
+This property also supports a tags attribute that applies the same delivery behavior, but based on the git tag that triggered the build.

 note